 3. UNICEF’s ‘Choose your hero’ Halloween campaigns

-UNICEF Canada has used Halloween like no other brand – by taking an initiative to remove the dread and dismay from the lives of little children.
-Everyone will remember those orange boxes that kids carried around from door to door with their trick-or-treat bag on Halloween years ago, collecting donations along with their candy.
+UNICEF Canada has used Halloween like no other brand – by taking the initiative to remove the dread and dismay from the lives of little children.
+Everyone will remember those orange boxes that kids carried around from door to door with their trick-or-treat bags on Halloween years ago, collecting donations along with their candy.
 Now kids and their parents can set up a personal fundraising page online.

 Taking into account the legacy of the original campaign, the four characters displayed on the Orange Box have been turned into “Halloween Heroes” illustrating water, nutrition, health, and education.
 By giving children the opportunity to choose what they want to collect funds for, UNICEF also helps them to learn about global issues and teach them that they have the potential to do something about it.
 Indeed a Happy Halloween!

-4. Svedka Vodka’s creepy banners for Halloween campaign
+4. Svedka Vodka’s creepy banners for the Halloween campaign

 Svedka Vodka enhanced the creepy factor on Halloween with a new campaign featuring banner ads that stalk and haunt users everywhere they go.
 With a millennial audience that spends a lot of time online, the vodka brand decided to ramp up the creepiness factor with the most feared form of advertisement – banner ads.

 The Svedka ‘Banner Ad Curse’ finds intriguing banners chasing users around like a stalker, warning them that their every move is being tracked, calculated, and weaponized for showing ads.
 The curse messages were based on the details the ad knows about the customer – If someone is up late, watching a video on their mobile devices, sharing stuff about other vodkas, or even going to private browsing mode.

 Some examples of phrases sent include: ‘I heart following you around New York,’ ‘You shouldn’t be up this late,’ ‘I know you like the wrong vodka,’ and ‘On your phone, calling for help?’
 People will lift the curse and be free from banners by visiting the Svedka Vodka website and posting the only more contemptible thing than retargeting banners: clickbait news stories.